CragulaOcean/cragapple/README.md

 # Cragapple

-## Intro
+## Development Intro
 There is no custom server side python in this application.
-Cragapple is supposed to have at a least one link and a date.
+Cragapple uses some python-shell scripts to set up before the production-level database is introduced (probably a django situation after prototyping stage)

 ### Goal
 [] We need a good database.